Video courtesy of Michael Page

 Opening your doors to show a group of Career Ready students around your business can have an electrifying effect on your workplace.
 Explaining your business to students who may never have even been in a work environment before gives you the chance to look at your company in a different way and possibly meet your future employees.

 This is the chance for you, as a volunteer, to meet students in their schools and talk to them directly about your experience and expertise.
 Our masterclasses are structured to deliver the key Skills for Career Success which underpin the Career Ready programme.
 So students gain practical and current employment knowledge as well as inspiration from you.

 Delivering a masterclass was good for my own development – it is completely different to presenting at work.
 Students tend to ask a lot more interesting and unique questions which keeps me on my toes!

 Scott MacDonald, CAD Designer at FMC Technologies

-Each masterclass is scheduled to last an hour , so you can tell your career story and have a maximum impact on young minds in a minimum amount of time.
+Each masterclass is scheduled to last an hour, meaning you can tell your career story and have maximum impact on young minds in a minimum amount of time.